by Allison Osmond MD FRCPC and Archan Kakadekar MD

 No. A junctional nevus is a non-cancerous growth.

-A junctional nevus is caused by a combination of prolonged exposure to UV light (typically the sun) and genetic susceptibility.
+A junctional nevus is caused by prolonged exposure to UV light (typically the sun) and genetic susceptibility.

 A junctional nevus that develops shortly after birth is called a congenital nevus.
 A junctional nevus that develops later in life (as a child or an adult) is called an acquired nevus.

-This diagnosis can only be made after a tissue sample is examined under the microscope by a pathologist.
-This usually involves removing the entire nevus in one piece along with a small amount of surrounding normal-appearing skin.
+This diagnosis can only be made after a pathologist examines a tissue sample under the microscope.
+This usually involves removing the entire nevus in one piece, along with a small amount of surrounding normal-appearing skin.

-When examined under the microscope, junctional nevi are made up of large round melanocytes.
-The melanocytes in a junctional nevus are found in a thin layer of tissue at the surface of the skin called the epidermis.
-Within the epidermis, the melanocytes are found either in small groups called nests or spread out as single cells near the bottom of the epidermis.
+When examined under the microscope, junctional nevi comprises large round melanocytes.
+The melanocytes in a junctional nevus are found in a thin layer of tissue at the skin’s surface called the epidermis.
+The melanocytes are found within the epidermis in small groups called nests or spread out as single cells near the bottom of the epidermis.
 Over time, the melanocytes in a junctional nevus will spread down towards another layer of tissue called the dermis.
-When the melanocytes are found in both the epidermis and the dermis, the growth is called a compound nevus.
+When the melanocytes are found in the epidermis and the dermis, the growth is called a compound nevus.
 When the melanocytes are found only in the dermis, the growth is called a dermal (or intradermal) nevus.